A plush white coat, highly intelligent, athletic, and an all-around remarkable breed; the white German shepherd has a good pedigree.

 This breed is very muscular and athletic.

-The German Shepherd was bred for their extraordinary working capabilities so there is no doubt that this breed is usually very lean.
+The German shepherd was bred for its extraordinary working capabilities so there is no doubt that this breed is usually very lean.

 They carry a strong and proud posture, even with their large feet when they are puppies.